 What you need to know today about the virus outbreak

-The death toll from the global coronavirus pandemic has surpassed 14,000 people worldwide, and it has sickened more than 328,000.
-Leaders in the U.S. are hammering out a rescue package that could be worth $1.4 trillion or more, while the death toll in Italy soars again.
+A surge in infections has caused a critical shortage of medical supplies in many places.
+The hunt for ventilators and other critical items is consuming Europe and the U.S. Deaths around the world passed the 15,000 mark Monday.

+Meanwhile, China is slamming the U.S. for “scapegoating” over the virus, the Tokyo Olympics is considering postponing the event to 2021 and lawmakers in the U.S. are negotiating a nearly $2 trillion economic rescue package.

-Here are some of Associated Press’ top stories Sunday on the world’s coronavirus pandemic.
+Here are some of AP's top stories Monday on the world's coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

+—The coronavirus has arrived in the Gaza Strip and Syria, raising fears that the pandemic may now prey on some of the most vulnerable populations in the world.

+—Those defying social distancing and lockdown restrictions from France to Florida to carry on as normal are coming under fire.
+One French minister was furious: “Some consider they're little heroes when they break the rules.
+Well, no. You're an imbecile, and especially a threat to yourself.”

 For most people, the virus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover.